epw/consensus/Consensus Book.md

 - Get a new Cabalist Move
 - Get a playbook move from another book
 - Get an Advanced Cabalist Move
-- Remove a weakness from your Place of Power
+- Remove a weakness from your Place of Power\newpage

-{{EndCabalist}}

 ## The Mentor

 The secrets of the Universe are yours, but you don't guard them jealously.
 You share the wisdom with the precious few who will listen, taking on pupils who will one day surpass you.

-**Name:** Johan, Master Lu, Mina, Zoe, Indra, Roy, Puteri, Madame Leena, Marshki, Luce, Goswami, Senshu, Sena
+**Name:** Johan, Master Lu, Mina, Zoe, Indra, Roy, Puteri, Madame Leena, Marshki, Luce, Goswami, Sena

 **Why was your humanity trivialized?** Because I was poor, because I was neurodivergent, because of my transgressions
 **Why is your humanity still in question?** Because I see things as they really are, because I make my own path, because people started noticing me